Australian Grand Prix: Melbourne (1996–2019, 2022–present)

+The decision to hold the race there was controversial.
+A series of protests were organised by the "Save Albert Park" group, which claimed that the race turned a public park into a private playground for one week per year.
+Additionally, they claimed that the race cost a great deal of money that would be better spent, if it were to be spent on motor racing, on a permanent circuit elsewhere.
+Finally, they said that the claimed economic benefits of the race were false or exaggerated.
+The race organisers and the government claimed that the economic benefits to the state, although unquantifiable, outweighed the costs, and highlighted that the park's public amenities have been greatly improved from the World War II vintage facilities previously located at Albert Park; the Melbourne Sports and Aquatic Centre (scene of many Melbourne 2006 Commonwealth Games events) being the centre piece and best known of the revitalised facilities.
+Opponents of holding the race in the park point out that the Aquatic Centre adds nothing to the Grand Prix, is effectively closed for weeks surrounding the event and could have been built independent of the car race.

 Albert Park, within easy reach of the Melbourne central business district, became home to the Australian Grand Prix in Melbourne.
 A 16-turn circuit, which measures 5.3 km in its current guise, it was built utilising a combination of public roads and a car park within the park.
 The circuit is renowned as being a smooth and high-speed test for Formula One teams and drivers.
 Its characteristics are similar to the only other street circuit set in a public park used in the Formula One World Championship, the Circuit Gilles Villeneuve in Montreal which hosts the Canadian Grand Prix.

 The promotional theme for the first race in Melbourne was "Melbourne – What a Great Place for the Race".
 Some 401,000 people turned out for the four days leading up to and including the first race in 1996, which remains a record for the event.
 The logistics of creating a temporary circuit and hosting an event of the magnitude of a Formula One Grand Prix from scratch were not lost on the international visitors, with Melbourne winning the F1 Constructors' Association Award for the best organised Grand Prix of the year in its first two years (1996 and 1997).